The Honeymooners: Revivals

 On September 29, 1956, one week after The Honeymooners ended as a weekly 30-minute series, The Jackie Gleason Show returned.
-The "Honeymooners" was brought back as part of the revived variety show.
-Many of these episodes were, for the first time, produced as original musicals with music and lyrics by Lyn Duddy and Jerry Bresler.
+"The Honeymooners" returned as part of the revived variety show.
+Eight episodes were produced as original full hour "Honeymooners" musicals with music and lyrics by Lyn Duddy and Jerry Bresler.
 The stories featured the Kramdens and Nortons touring Europe after winning a contest.
-Live musicals had become extremely popular on live television in the mid-fifties due to the success of the 1954 and 1955 live broadcasts of Mary Martin in Peter Pan as well as several Max Leibman original musicals.
+Live musicals had become popular on live television following the success of the 1954-1955 live broadcasts of Mary Martin in Peter Pan as well as that of several Max Leibman original musicals.
+Including the musical episodes, a total of 20 skits of various lengths were performed that season, including restaging of several older skits.
+(One episode, featuring a remake of "Six Months of Live" is still missing.)

 In 1959, TV Guide magazine mentioned Gleason's interest in producing new Honeymooners shows.
-This did not happen for several years, but he did team up with Art Carney to revive an old Honeymooners scene for an October 1960 CBS special called The Big Sell, poking fun at US salespeople.
+This did not happen for several years, but Gleason did team with Carney to revive an old Honeymooners scene for an October 1960 CBS special titled The Big Sell.

-After the spectacular failure of Gleason's 1961 game show You're in the Picture, and the relative success of the eight-episode talk show that Gleason used to fill its time slot, Gleason's variety show returned in 1962 under the title Jackie Gleason and His American Scene Magazine.
-The "Honeymooners" sketches returned as part of that show whenever Carney was available.
-However, Audrey Meadows and Joyce Randolph were replaced as Alice and Trixie by Sue Ane Langdon and Patricia Wilson, respectively, for two sketches.
+After the spectacular failure of Gleason's 1961 game show You're in the Picture and the relative success of the eight-episode talk show that Gleason used to fill its time slot, his variety show returned in 1962 under the title Jackie Gleason and His American Scene Magazine.
+The "Honeymooners" sketches returned as part of the show whenever Carney was available.
+However, Meadows and Randolph were replaced by Sue Ane Langdon and Patricia Wilson for two sketches.

-In January 1966, Meadows again returned on Gleason's American Scene Magazine variety series as Alice for The Honeymooners: The Adoption, a re-enactment of a 1955 non-musical sketch of the same name with original songs added by Duddy and Bresler.
+In January 1966, Meadows returned on Gleason's American Scene Magazine variety series as Alice for "The Honeymooners: The Adoption", a reenactment of a 1955 non-musical sketch of the same name, with original songs added by Duddy and Bresler.

-When The Jackie Gleason Show, by then based in Gleason's relocated headquarters in Miami Beach, Florida, returned in 1966, the "Honeymooners" sketches, in color for the first time, featured Sheila MacRae and Jane Kean in, respectively, the roles of Alice and Trixie, because Audrey Meadows and Joyce Randolph declined to relocate to Miami.
-Gleason raised no objections to recasting but was adamant that the Ed Norton role never be played by anyone other than Art Carney.
+When The Jackie Gleason Show, by then based at Gleason's relocated headquarters in Miami Beach, Florida, returned in 1966, the "Honeymooners" sketches, in color for the first time, featured Sheila MacRae and Jane Kean in the roles of Alice and Trixie, as Meadows and Randolph declined to relocate to Miami.
+Gleason did not object to recasting the roles of the wives but was adamant that the Ed Norton role should never be played by anyone other than Carney.